A SURVEY OF OPTIONS AND STRATEGIES

 Fujifilm is currently recommending:

-These have both USB-A and USB-C sockets.
-Whenever USB-C PD sockets are provided, they should be used in preference to the USB-A or USB-C (non-PD) socket, because the USB-C PD can potentially deliver more current (a maximum of 3000mA, compared to 900mA by the USB-A socket).
+These have both USB-A and type-C ports.
+Whenever type-C PD ports are provided, they should be used in preference to the USB-A or type-C (non-PD) port, because the type-C PD port can potentially deliver more current.
+The PD port can deliver 5V at a maximum of 3000mA, (although the X-T3 only draws 1500mA), compared to 900mA from the USB-A port.

 Section – J